-Swelling pain and bruising at the fracture site is normal.
-Regular pain killers and applying ice to the area, wrapped in a tea towel, will help to reduce swelling and pain.
+Swelling and bruising at the fracture site is normal.
+Regular pain killers and applying ice, wrapped in a tea towel, to the area will help to reduce swelling and pain.
 Ice should be applied for 20 minutes three to four times a day.